LieOnLion/quad-docs/docs/getting-stared/list-of-tags.md

 located in `data/quad/tags/items` (.json files)

-- `immune/all` be added to all `immune/*` tags
-- `immune/cactus` items won't get destroyed by cacti
-- `immune/explosion` items won't get destroyed by explosions
-- `immune/fire` items won't get destroyed by fire/lava
-- `immune/lightning` items won't get destroyed by lightning
-#
-- `snow/acts_solid` items won't sink in powdered snow
-- `snow/boots` items when worn on feet will prevent wearer from sinking in powdered snow
-#
-- `protects_from/burns` items will protect the player from burning on blocks like Magma Blocks
-- `iron_golem_heal` items will heal Iron Golems when right clicked
-- `ender_mask` items will prevent Endermen getting hostile when looked at
-- `piglin_armour` items will prevent Piglins getting hostile
-- `fire_lighter` items will ignite TNT, Campfires, Candles and Creepers when right clicked
-- `respawn_anchor_charger` items will charge up Respawn Anchors
-#
-- `never_despawn` items won't ever despawn
-- `no_gravity` items will have no gravity
-#
 - `fuel/lava` items will burn as fuel for 20,000 ticks (1,000 seconds)
 - `fuel/coal_block` items will burn as fuel for 16,000 ticks (800 seconds)
 - `fuel/dried_kelp_block` items will burn as fuel for 4001 ticks (200.05 seconds)